-Projects within the Residential Solar and Non-Profit and Public Facilities sub-programs can achieve energy sovereignty Energy Sovereignty designation through a lease or power purchase agreement (PPA) with an early buyout at seven years or earlier after energization.
+Projects within the Residential Solar and Non-Profit and Public Facilities sub-programs can achieve Energy Sovereignty designation through a lease or power purchase agreement (PPA) with an early buyout at seven years or earlier after energization.
 Those projects will also receive a \$10 REC adder applied to the project's REC contract for RECs delivered after the transfer of ownership is completed.
-Residential Solar and Non-Profit and Public Facilities energy sovereignty Energy Sovereignty projects must include information on the cost and timing of the transfer of ownership, and any ongoing costs (apart from Operations and Maintenance which the Approved Vendor is responsible for, per Customer Contract Requirements) for the new owner within their third-party owner (TPO) or power purchase agreement (PPA) customer contract.
+Residential Solar and Non-Profit and Public Facilities Energy Sovereignty projects must include information on the cost and timing of the transfer of ownership, and any ongoing costs (apart from Operations and Maintenance which the Approved Vendor is responsible for, per Customer Contract Requirements) for the new owner within their third-party owner (TPO) or power purchase agreement (PPA) customer contract.

-Projects within the Community Solar sub-program can qualify for energy sovereignty Energy Sovereignty designation through an ownership or a cooperative model.
-The ownership model includes a lease or PPA with a buyout clause that is triggered at seven years or earlier after energization to give the customerparticipant ownership of the panels (which may correspond to their subscription to the CSCommunity Solar project).
-The cooperative model allows for a co-op organization to sell subscriptions to customersparticipants/owners of the co-op, with the customerparticipant receiving a low-cost subscription and any financial benefits of ownership.
+Projects within the Community Solar sub-program can qualify for Energy Sovereignty designation through an ownership or a cooperative model.
+The ownership model includes a lease or PPA with a buyout clause that is triggered at seven years or earlier after energization to give the participant ownership of the panels (which may correspond to their subscription to the Community Solar project).
+The cooperative model allows for a co-op organization to sell subscriptions to participants/owners of the co-op, with the participant receiving a low-cost subscription and any financial benefits of ownership.

-Any ownership model used to achieve energy sovereignty Energy Sovereignty designation must show ownership by a customerparticipant (e.g., low-income-eligible households, affordable housing owners, and non-profits) or over 50% of the total energy produced is proposed to be subscribed to by customersparticipants with ownership shares at time of part I application.- All Energy Sovereignty projects must still be compatible with ILSFA's function of buying 15 years of RECs generated from solar projects upon initial approval and energization of a solar project, providing an up-front incentive.
+Any ownership model used to achieve Energy Sovereignty designation must show ownership by a participant (e.g., income-eligible households, affordable housing owners, and non-profits) or over 50% of the total energy produced is proposed to be subscribed to by participants with ownership shares at time of part I application.
+All Energy Sovereignty projects must still be compatible with ILSFA's function of buying 15 years of RECs generated from solar projects upon initial approval and energization of a solar project, providing an up-front incentive.
 See Section 4.3 for additional information.

-To make the local community wealth building associated with energy sovereignty Energy Sovereignty as accessible as possible, Grassroots Educators are encouraged to provide education on the principles of energy sovereignty Energy Sovereignty for participants in designated projects; "ownership training," which" can include but is not limited to: training on finance, project management, maintenance and operations, customerparticipant acquisition, regulations, and insurance.
-Experts on these topics can be hired as business instructors and serve as mentors for owners of energy sovereignty Energy Sovereignty designated Community Solar projects.
+To make the local community wealth building associated with Energy Sovereignty as accessible as possible, Grassroots Educators are encouraged to provide education on the principles of Energy Sovereignty for participants in designated projects; "ownership training" can include but is not limited to: training on finance, project management, maintenance and operations, participant acquisition, regulations, and insurance.
+Experts on these topics can be hired as business instructors and serve as mentors for owners of Energy Sovereignty designated Community Solar projects.
 Ownership training can be an "other activity" for Grassroots Education efforts.